mli/new-docs/python/guide/packages/gluon/data.md

 ## Getting started with [`DataLoader`](https://beta.mxnet.io/api/gluon/_autogen/mxnet.gluon.data.DataLoader.html)s

 Our `dataset` gives us individual samples, but we usually train neural networks on batches of samples.
 A [`DataLoader`](https://beta.mxnet.io/api/gluon/_autogen/mxnet.gluon.data.DataLoader.html) retrieves samples from the `dataset` and stacks them into batches.
 At a minimum, all we need to specify is the number of samples we want in each batch, called the `batch_size`, but [`DataLoader`](https://beta.mxnet.io/api/gluon/_autogen/mxnet.gluon.data.DataLoader.html)s have many other useful features.
 Shuffling data samples for training is as simple as setting `shuffle`.

+Advanced: A larger `batch_size` often speeds up training, but can lead to out-of-memory and convergence issues.
+12345 is just for demonstration purposes: you'll more commonly use a smaller batch size (e.g. 128) but it depends on the model.

 ```
 dataloader = mx.gluon.data.DataLoader(dataset,